 In 1970 the Negro History Collection moved once again from the West Hunter Branch to the downtown Carnegie Library building, just off Peachtree Street, where Central Library now stands at One Margaret Mitchell Square.
 One year later, the A-FPLS Board of Trustees officiated the status of the collection, naming it the Samuel W. Williams Collection on Black America, in honor of the Atlanta-based educator, theologian, and philosopher.
 The collection remained at the main library until 1994, when it was transferred to the newly built Auburn Avenue Research Library, a 50,000-square-foot, four-story structure of red brick and black granite at the corner of Auburn Avenue and Courtland Street.
 Following almost fifteen years of growth, however, the library outgrew its space.
 On November 4, 2008, Fulton County voters approved a library bond referendum, which included funds to enhance and expand the facility.

 The Williams Collection forms the cornerstone of the reference and research division, which maintains a variety of textual and microform records, a noncirculating library of secondary sources, and a broad array of Web-accessible research databases for the study of African American culture and history and the African Diaspora.
-Accessible on the library's main floor, the reference and research division provides a comfortable, quiet environment for thought and inquiry, which includes research tables, microform readers, computer stations, and exhibition cases.
+Accessible on the library's second floor, the Reference and Research Division provides a comfortable, quiet environment for thought and inquiry, which includes research tables, microform readers, and computer stations.
 There, reference staff serve the public on-site, as well as off-site through e-mail, mail, telephone, and fax inquiries.

-The program division supports the library's mission and serves the public through book discussions and readings, exhibitions, film screenings, lectures, seminars, tours, and workshops.
-The facility accommodates these activities on the third and fourth floors—through an auditorium, small gallery, and conference rooms—and on the main level via two exhibition spaces, including the Cary/McPheeters Gallery.
+The Program Division supports the library's mission and serves the public through book discussions and readings, exhibitions, film screenings, lectures, seminars, tours, and workshops.
+The facility accommodates these activities on the main level —through an auditorium, Education Center —and via two exhibition spaces, including the Cary/McPheeters Gallery.
 Through its cultural, educational, and scholarly programming—which is local, national, and transnational in scope—the program division helps interpret and highlight the institution's rich collections and provides outreach to the general public, as well as to Atlanta's academic community.